mountetna/monoetna/vulcan.md

 ## Types

 The basic types:
-  String - delimited by single quotes, which may be escaped by double-quoting (e.g. 'That''s all folks!')
+- String - delimited by single quotes, which may be escaped by double-quoting (e.g. 'That''s all folks!')
-  Number - a float
+- Number - a float
-  true, false - boolean values
+- true, false - boolean values
-  nil - an empty value
+- nil - an empty value
-  Vector - somewhere between an array and an associative array (Hash), this is a list of values with optional string labels.
+- Vector - somewhere between an array and an associative array (Hash), this is a list of values with optional string labels.
 Labels may be strings ('label') or an identifier (label)
-  Matrix - an array of arrays, with data in rows and columns, along with string row names and column names.
+- Matrix - an array of arrays, with data in rows and columns, along with string row names and column names.

 ## Variables

 Data may be bound to variables.
-There are two kinds of variable, exported variables (@blah) and local variables ($blah).
+There are two kinds of variable, exported variables (@blah) and local variables (blah).

 ## Operators

 ### Assignment

-`=` -  Valid l-values for assignments are @export or $local variables.
+`=` -  Valid l-values for assignments are @export or local variables.

 `@name = 'Hercules'`